Real questions from real parents, answered here!

 Do you reimburse for missed visits?

 No, but we know kids sometimes get sick (boo!) or families sometimes travel (yay!).
-For these reasons, we do not meet on holidays or holiday weekends, and we build 2 free absences into the pricing structure of each group.
-So if you end up attending every scheduled session in the year, you got 2 free visits.
+For these reasons, we do not meet on holidays or holiday weekends, and we allow 1 absence per semester (2 per school year) to be reimbursed at parent request.

 If we try the program and for some reason we feel it is not working out, would there be a prorated refund?